travis-ci/docs-travis-ci-com/docs/dev/overview.md

 * [travis-core](https://github.com/travis-ci/travis-core) hosts most of our domain models
 * [travis-build](https://github.com/travis-ci/travis-build) encapsulates build lifecycle `Travis Workers` use and provides a unified API for language-specific builders
-* [travis-support](https://github.com/travis-ci/travis-support) contains various support classes and utilities
+* [travis-support](https://github.com/travis-ci/travis-support) contains various support classes and utilities.
+Used by

 In addition, there are mutliple side projects we developed as part of working on Travis CI, for example